 Agenda, Workshop Content, and Prep [ HOME ]

-The St. Augustine Author-Mentor Novel Workshop creates an intimate and professional environment that combines private meetings with small-group workshops, thus enabling aspiring authors to wisely approach the writing and publication of their novel.
-At the St. Augustine event, aspiring authors will:
+The event itself creates an intimate and professional environment that combines private meetings with small-group workshops, thus enabling aspiring authors to wisely approach the writing and publication of their novel.
+They will:

 1) Work one-on-one with top authors and savvy market professionals.

 2) Apply advanced story and narrative technique to their novel-in-progress.

 3) Hone and improve their writer voice and style.